 Handling Common Errors

-Here are the three most common errors and how to solve them:
+Below are the four most common errors and how to resolve them:

 - Web element was found but isn't clickable: There can be various reasons for this issue.
-The first one is usually a timing issue, where the user has to apply proper waits so that the application is loaded to receive the click.
-Try using LEAPWORK's 'Awaits' block feature to handle this issue.
+The first one is usually a timing issue.
+The user has to apply proper waits so that the application is loaded to receive the click.
+Try using Leapwork's 'Awaits' block feature to handle this issue.
 A second reason could be that there is another component on top of the control that receives the click instead of the target web element.
 To resolve this type of issue please check this article.

-- No browser window detected: This message is shown when LEAPWORK is not able to find the browser window with the given criteria in the user's browser window building block.
+- No browser window detected: This message appears when Leapwork is not able to find the browser window with the given criteria in the Use Browser Window building block.
 Try using other search criteria to fix it.

 - Web Element not found in 10 seconds: If this error message appears, it could be due to a synchronization handling issue.
-Go here to see how you can fix it easily.
+Click here to look for steps to resolve this issue.

 Handling scroll on web pages